The 12 words that sparked Boris Johnson’s downfall

 They were the 12 words that ultimately brought down a prime minister and if Boris Johnson didn’t know it then, he will almost certainly know it now.

-At 12.28pm on Wednesday, December 8 2021, the then-prime minister stood at the dispatch box at Prime Minister’s Questions to answer a question from Labour MP Catherine West, eight days after the first reports of Downing Street gatherings emerged.
+In a Commons showing believed to have been key to the findings of the report, the then prime minister stood at the despatch box at Prime Minister’s Questions at 12.28pm on Wednesday, 8 December 2021.
+He was answering a question from Labour MP Catherine West, eight days after the first reports of Downing Street gatherings emerged.

 With a knowing smile, Ms West asked Mr Johnson to tell the house “whether there was a party in Downing Street on 13 November”.